pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 **Real World Poisened File Vulnerability Example**
 ==================================================
-The goal here is to find a detailed account of poisened file upload in a company setting that caused some isusses for them
+The first objective here is to explain any terminology, and refer back to introduction for the descriptions of the two vulnerabilities.
+Next, goal here is to find a detailed account of poisoned file upload in a company setting that caused some issues for them infrastructure wise.
+The other main goal of this section, will be to drive home the devastation that this vulnerability can cause to a company's file system at the minimum, or their core operations at the most serve.
+After I go into detail about the event, next I will layout prevention techniques for poisoned file upload to end this section.

+*It should be a large technology firm, that create change when it finds problems.
+*If I can't find a big tech example, find a couple small examples with probably less impact on industry.
+*Use the Win32/Poison malware as an example of a file that a hacker could upload and take control of some core functions of every computer infected.
+Explained in picture, and bullets points below.
+[MICROSOFT]_